 Ever since Dave Ramsey’s Total Money Makeover came out (if you haven’t read it, I fully recommend it as a great starting place) it seems like everyone these days is using cash.
 Dave recommends it as a tool to keep your spending in check and while he makes some obviously valid points (you can’t buy things you don’t have the money for when your using cash versus using a credit card) I just find that using cash doesn’t work for me.
-With some careful planning and tracking spending, I’ve been able to successfully pay off +$200k of student loan debt using *gasp* a credit or debt card.
+With some careful planning and tracking spending, I’ve been able to successfully pay off +$200k of student loan debt using *gasp* a credit or debit card.
 If cash works best for you– that’s great!
 If it doesn’t, you can still be successful in keeping your spending in check without hitting up the ATM.
 Here are the reasons you shouldn’t use cash (or more appropriately, the reason’s I don’t.)

 It gets lost.